dykstrom/jcc/docs/Arrays.md

 ### Entire Arrays

 Garbage collection of entire arrays is not applicable as long as there are only static arrays that can never go out of scope.

+## Option Base

+The array subscripts are 0-based by default.
+The Basic module of JCC supports the OPTION BASE statement that can make the subscripts 1-based instead of 0-based.
+The only allowed bases are 0 (the default) and 1.
+If the array subscript base is set to 1, all subscript expressions are wrapped in a `SubExpression` that subtracts 1 from the original subscript expression before accessing an array element.

 ## Bounds Checking